fishermanswharff/everquote-react-lunch-and-learn/README.md

   * Step 3: Identify the minimal (but complete) representation of UI state
   * Step 4: Identify where your state should live

-# Step 2: Retreiving and displaying data
+# Step 2: Retrieving and displaying data

 1. Getting data from firebase at the appropriate time in the component lifecycle
 1. `setState()` on the component
 1. passing props from children to parents

+# Step 3: Posting data through a form

+1. Build a form in react
+1. Post data to the Firebase endpoint
+1. Update the UI when the data changes

+# Step 4: Routing

+1. setting up the routes
+1. wiring things up
+1. Rendering our first routes
+1. classnames

+# Step 5: Refactoring

+1. Firebase module
+1. Base Component

 # Helpful links: